kjosib/glowing-chainsaw/docs/source/language.rst

 		to patches declared inside a canvas definition, and these take precedence over everything else.

-	* :code:`:gap` prevents any text from being written to this row or column, even by hints from the perpendicular.
+	* :code:`:gap` prevents most text from being written to this row or column, even by formula hints from the perpendicular.
+	  (However, header text prevails if supplied for this node.)

 	* :code:`:head 1` populates the row or column with the first (if any) header text drawn from the perpendicular